MuhammadHanzala/laravel-api-boilerplate/readme.md

-# Schedule App [Backend]
+# Laravel Api

-This is a server for Schedule App
+This is a boilerplate server

 ## Getting Started